bernardo1024/Sanwaf/README.md

 		a	- Alphanumeric
-		a{}	- Alphanumeric and stated additional characters s	- String (uses regex's - most expensive - try to use sparingly) k{}	- Must be equal to the of if the Constant values provided r{}	- Custom regex expression (reusable per field regex capabilities) x{}	- Inline regex expression specified for single parameter/header/cookie only
+		a{}	- Alphanumeric and stated additional characters s	- String (uses regex's - most expensive - try to use sparingly) o	- Open value.
+All strings allowed, only processes item attributes; no regex run against this type k{}	- Must be equal to the of if the Constant values provided r{}	- Custom regex expression (reusable per field regex capabilities) x{}	- Inline regex expression specified for single parameter/header/cookie only